scgupta/scgupta.github.io/tech/_posts/microservices/2020-03-15-python-microservices-03-effective-canonical-logging-across-services.md

 $ ./run.py test
 ~~~

-### Log Context
+### Log Context utility functions:

 A context is maintained throughout the life of a request.
 At any stage, more key-value pairs can be added to the context.
-All these pairs are logged in single entry at the time of sending the response.
+All these pairs are logged in a single entry at the time of sending the response.

 We use [aiotask-context](https://github.com/Skyscanner/aiotask-context){:target="_blank" rel="nofollow"} package for that.
 Other alternatives are [aiocontext](https://aiocontext.readthedocs.io/en/latest/introduction.html){:target="_blank" rel="nofollow"}, and [tasklocals](https://github.com/vkryachko/tasklocals){:target="_blank" rel="nofollow"}.
 There is also [contextvars](https://docs.python.org/3/library/contextvars.html){:target="_blank" rel="nofollow"} standard Python package if you are using Python 3.7+.

+The complexity of the context management is encapsulated in easy to use utility functions to get and set key-value pairs in the context.

 ~~~ python
 # addrservice/utils/logutils.py